-- We Are Persistence Runners (fiction) in Electric Lit Recommended Reading (issue 217).
-Special mention in The Pushcart Prize XLI anthology.
-Available for purchase as a Kindle download here.
+- We Are Persistence Runners (dystopian fiction) at Electric Lit Recommended Reading (issue 217).
+Special Mention in The Pushcart Prize XLI anthology.

 - Now We Live in Town (CNF) in Slice Magazine (issue 18: Enemies)

-- The Incredible Elk versus Sally P. Squirrel (CNF) in The Summerset Review
+- The Incredible Elk versus Sally P. Squirrel (CNF) at The Summerset Review

-- We were not allowed to keep them (poetry) in HOOT
+- We were not allowed to keep them (poetry) at HOOT

 - Gertrude is Gay (fiction) in Gargoyle Magazine (issue 59)

-- At the park across the street from where Jane lives (unspecified) in New World Writing
+- At the park across the street from where Jane lives (unspecified) at New World Writing

-- The Thing in Sharon’s Bedroom (CNF & illustrations) in The Rumpus
+- The Thing in Sharon’s Bedroom (an illustrated sex toy mystery) at The Rumpus

-- Truths about Suicidal Women (unspecified) in Alice Blue Review
+- Truths about Suicidal Women (unspecified) at Alice Blue Review

-- The Boy and the Palm Reader (fiction co-written with Nick Kocz) in The Collagist
+- The Boy and the Palm Reader (fiction co-written with Nick Kocz) at The Collagist

 - Lessons in Death and Drowning (CNF) in Slice Magazine (issue 7: Villains)